Veriton-Tech/Veriton-Tech-Site/DOCKER.md

-Quick Docker deployment
+Deploy behind existing Caddy (Hetzner)

+Overview
+- The frontend runs on port 3000 in a container and is proxied by Caddy.
+- Join the same Docker network as your Caddy container so it can resolve the service name `atveriton-frontend`.

-1. Build the image locally (or on your server):
+1) Build the image (locally or on server)

    docker build -t atveriton-frontend:latest .

-2. Run with docker-compose file for the project (this assumes your other services use a docker network named `hojaega`):
+2) Ensure the correct Docker network name

+   Find your caddy stack network name (example: `hojaega_net` or `hojaega_hojaega_net`):

+   docker network ls | findstr /I hojaega

+   Set the name via env var when running compose:

+   set CADDY_NETWORK_NAME=hojaega_net

+3) Run the service

-   docker-compose -f docker-compose.frontend.yml up -d --build
+   docker compose -f docker-compose.frontend.yml up -d --build

-3. Caddy reverse proxy should be configured to route atveriton.com to the service name `atveriton-frontend:3000` (container-to-container networking) or to the host port 3000 if you expose it.

-Notes:
-- If you don't have an external docker network named `hojaega`, create one: docker network create hojaega
+4) Add vhost to Caddyfile

+   atveriton.com, www.atveriton.com {
+       encode zstd gzip
+       reverse_proxy atveriton-frontend:3000
+   }

+   Then reload Caddy (zero downtime):

+   docker exec hojaega_caddy caddy reload --config /etc/caddy/Caddyfile

+5) Verify

+- DNS A record for atveriton.com and www.atveriton.com points to the server IP.
+- HTTPS is auto-provisioned by Caddy; first request may take a few seconds.

+Notes
 - The image builds the Next.js app and runs `npm run start`.
-- For automated builds, run the same docker build on your Hetzner server or use CI/CD.
+- Do not publish port 3000 to the host; Caddy connects over the Docker network.
+- Rollback: remove the Caddyfile block and reload, then `docker compose down` for the frontend.